Going the distance in director development

 The Stock Exchange of Malaysia requires that all directors must complete a Mandatory Accreditation Programme within four months of being appointed.
 It may also prescribe training for all listed directors from time to time.

-The Shanghai Stock Exchange require independent directors to participate in at least 30 hours of classes to obtain qualification prior to appointment and subsequently at least 30 hours of continuing training every two years.
-In Hong Kong, it is a comply-or-explain requirement that directors engage in continuous professional development.
+The Shanghai Stock Exchange requires independent directors to participate in at least 30 hours of classes to obtain qualification prior to appointment and subsequently at least 30 hours of continuing training every two years.
+In Hong Kong, it is a comply-or-explain requirement that directors engage in continual professional development.

 Director induction and orientation programmes are important, but even long-serving directors need to keep up-to-date with a constantly changing business landscape, and a system of continuing professional education is just as important.
 Directorship is a lifelong journey and requires commitment and ongoing education.

-Dr Koh Wei Chern is a member of the Board of Directors Survey 2017 Committee of the Singapore Institute of Directors.
+- Dr Koh is a member of the Board of Directors Survey 2017 Committee of the Singapore Institute of Directors.